hipstersmoothie/sketchmine/src/sketch-generator/README.md

 For debbugging, you can specify specific debug spaces with `DEBUG=${space1},${space2},${space3}... node dist/sketch-generator` or just set `DEBUG` to `true`.

+if you want to skip the traversing in the browser and use instead a local json that represents the traversed Result, you have to pass the environment variable `TRAVERSER` has to include the value `skip-traverser`.

 #### Available debug spaces for granular logging:

 * debug *general information about all the drawn symbols with measurements*